dpnp.ldexp

 - dpnp.ldexp(x1, x2, out=None, where=True, order='K', dtype=None, subok=True, **kwargs)

-The mantissas x1 and exponents of two x2 are used to construct floating point numbers
+The mantissas x1 and exponents of two x2 are used to construct floating-point numbers \(x1 * 2^{x2}\).

-x1 ({dpnp.ndarray, usm_ndarray, scalar}) -- Array of multipliers, expected to have floating-point data types.
-Both inputs x1 and x2 can not be scalars at the same time.
+x1 ({dpnp.ndarray, usm_ndarray, scalar}) -- Array of multipliers, expected to have a real-valued floating-point data type.

 - Returns: